Dana Wachs

-Dana John Wachs (born August 25, 1957) is an American lawyer and politician who represented the 91st District in the Wisconsin State Assembly.
-Wachs was a candidate for Governor of Wisconsin in 2018.
+Dana John Wachs (born August 25, 1957) is an American lawyer and Democratic politician from Eau Claire, Wisconsin.
+He was a member of the Wisconsin State Assembly for six years, representing Wisconsin's 91st Assembly district from 2013 to 2019.
+He was also a member of the University of Wisconsin Board of Regents from 2022 until 2024.
+He previously served on the Eau Claire City Council.
+He was an unsuccessful candidate for Governor of Wisconsin in the 2018 Democratic primary.

 Early life and legal career

 Born in Eau Claire, Wisconsin to Lucille (a teacher) and Ray Wachs (former Eau Claire City Attorney and City Manager), Wachs graduated from Eau Claire Memorial High School, Marquette University and received his J.D. degree from Valparaiso University School of Law.

 Wachs has practiced law in Eau Claire for 30 years.
 He has achieved the highest rating, AV, by Martindale-Hubbell for legal ability and ethical standards.
 He has been named a Wisconsin Super Lawyer.
 He has also been recognized as one of the top lawyers in Wisconsin by Milwaukee Magazine and was named to the National “Top 100 Lawyers” list by the National Trial Lawyers Organization.
 Wachs is a member of the Wisconsin State Bar Association, the American Association for Justice, the Wisconsin Association for Justice, the American Bar Association and the National Trial Lawyer Organization.
 Wachs practices at Gingras, Thomsen & Wachs in Eau Claire.

 As an attorney, Wachs has negotiated $6 million, $2.9 million, and $1 million settlements in separate medical malpractice cases.
 He also successfully argued before the Wisconsin Supreme Court for an expansion of medical malpractice law.